codeforpdx/dwellinglybackend/CONTRIBUTING.md

 - [Flask](https://palletsprojects.com/p/flask/) is used for the main web application framework
 - [SQLite](https://sqlite.org/index.html) is used for database management ([Postgres](https://www.postgresql.org/) for production)
 - [SQLAlchemy](https://docs.sqlalchemy.org/en/14/) is used for object-relational mapping
- - [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/) is used for routing to encourage RESTful routes and resources.
+ - [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/) - (deprecated) Moving toward to using Flasks internal MethodView for routing.
 - [Marshmallow](https://marshmallow.readthedocs.io/en/stable/) is used for input validation, serialization, and deserialization.
 - Flask-mail is currently used to send mail and Jinja is used for templating the email messages.
 However, the mail library has been deprecated and there is an open issue to switch to another library.
 - [Flake8](https://gitlab.com/pycqa/flake8) is currently installed for linting, but it is probably not being used by many contributors.
 However, we will most likely be using [Black](https://github.com/psf/black) in the future, or a combination of Flake8 for linting and Black for formatting.